Published on August 17th, 2017 | by Contributing Author0

 3. Give and ye shall receive

 Modern marketing relies on the idea of giving to your customers before you ask them to buy from you.
-To get people to click your emails, tell them what you’re offering – but be sure not to oversell it.
+To get people to click your emails, tell them what you’re offering — but be sure not to oversell it.
 Try offering a gift with purchase, discounted shipping or a free consultation.
-By giving something of value to your customers, they are more likely to come back for additional products or services.
+When you give something of value to your customers, they are more likely to come back for additional products or services.

 4. Tell a joke

 Why so serious?
 Humor builds bridges and can help you connect with your readers.
 You might make them laugh with a pithy observation, some sort of joke or even just a funny anecdote.
 If you visit any humor sites, watch sitcoms or follow any humor feeds on social media, think about something that made you laugh and how you might translate that principle to an email subject title.